COVID And Men's Mental Health: The Impact On Economic Status

 Concerned about the “stigma” of counseling?

-Mental health support options for men
+Mental health services for men

 It has been three years since the COVID-19 shutdowns began, but the impact of the pandemic causes stress for many, with men having unique implications.
 The concern of being physically impacted by the virus and economic uncertainty can lead to adverse mental health outcomes.
 However, men are significantly less likely to reach out for help.
 According to Mental Health America, the causes of this reluctance can include social norms, downplaying symptoms, and a reluctance to talk.

 Online therapy can be a positive option for people reluctant to try therapy.
-People who avoid therapy or find it challenging to open up to a therapist may prefer an online format to traditional, face-to-face therapy—and research shows that online therapy effectively reduces depression.
+People who avoid therapy or find it challenging to open up to a therapist may prefer an online format to traditional, face-to-face therapy — and research shows that online therapy effectively reduces depression.

 Online therapy through a platform like BetterHelp allows individuals to speak with a therapist from home – or anywhere with an internet connection – which can be important for people concerned about the "stigma" that may surround asking for support.
 In addition, clients can choose the gender of their therapist and attend therapy using a nickname if it makes them more comfortable.